Meat Is Murder (The Simpsons)

-"Meat Is Murder" is the 21st and penultimate episode of the 33rd season of the American animated television series The Simpsons, and the 727th episode overall.
-It aired in the United States on Fox on May 15, 2022.
+"Meat Is Murder" is the twenty-first and penultimate episode of the thirty-third season of the American animated television series The Simpsons, and the 727th episode overall.
+Parodying Succession and The Founder, it aired in the United States on Fox on May 15, 2022.
 The episode was directed by Bob Anderson and written by Michael Price.

+In this episode, Augustus Redfield buys Krusty Burger for revenge and invites his former business partner Grampa to join his company's board of directors, but he is used by Redfield and his children as they fight to gain control of their company.
+Nicholas Braun, Seth Green, John Lithgow, Edi Patterson, Krysten Ritter, and Paul F. Tompkins guest starred.
+Social media personality Charli D'Amelio appeared as herself.
+The episode received mixed reviews.